Classical Foundations: The Weight of Tradition

 Steve Reich made minimalism rhythmic and clear, but Philip Glass made it more widely known.
 In the 1970s, Glass developed a style based on repeating arpeggios, steady rhythm, and slow, steady changes in pitch.
 His music was based on minimalism, but it was also emotional and theatrical.

 Some avant-garde composers stayed in academic or gallery settings, but Glass actively sought to reach a wider audience.
-His group traveled all over the place.
+His ensemble toured widely.
 People outside of the experimental music community started sharing these recordings.
 Koyaanisqatsi is an example of a film score that uses minimalist language to introduce it to viewers who might never attend a contemporary music concert.
 The steady beat and bright harmonies were easy to translate to film.

-People criticized Glass because they could see it.
+People criticized Glass because his music was accessible.
 Some modernist composers thought that his work made complex ideas easier to understand so that more people would like them.
 Others praised his ability to bring contemporary music back into the public’s attention.
 The debate showed a clear divide within classical music.
 Should innovation only be discussed among experts, or could it reach more people without losing its complexity?

 Glass made minimalism more emotional.
 The repetition no longer felt strict.
 It was full of warmth and urgency.
 While Reich often emphasized the sounds, Glass focused on the feeling and energy.
 Both approaches came from the same place, but people reacted to them differently.

-As minimalism grew in popularity, new people started talking about it.
-Some people questioned whether the company had too much control over its employees.
+As minimalism grew in popularity, new debates emerged.
+Some critics questioned whether the composer still controlled too much of the listening experience.
 Others explored listening as a social and political act.
-Pauline Oliveros shared a new way of thinking that moved the focus from composition to awareness itself.
+Pauline Oliveros offered a new way of thinking that moved the focus from composition to awareness itself.

 Pauline Oliveros: Deep Listening as Art